R3Conclave/conclave-core-sdk/docs/docs/conclave-init.md

 !!! tip
     Conclave Init also supports Kotlin.
 Try appending the command with `--language kotlin`.

+Run `java -jar conclave-init.jar --help` to see all available options.

 ## Run the tests

 From the newly created project directory, run the tests with